 We do not believe that we will be a PFIC for the current year.
-However, we can provide no assurance that we will not be a PFIC for any subsequent year.
+However, because the composition of the Company's income and assets will vary over time, we can provide no assurance that we will not be a PFIC for any taxable year.
+See item 10.E., U.S. Federal Income Taxation, Passive Foreign Investment Company ("PFIC") Considerations.